Big-data-course-CRI/project_satiate_googlecrowd-2019/README.md

 -Theoretical understanding of what a Network is

--Knowledge of Mathematical Probability and statistics.
+-Knowledge of Mathematical Probability and statistics

+-Research methodology

 -Data collecting or scraping skills